 When application architecture components are microservices-based, high availability and performance scale-out capabilities can be easily achieved.

-In these scenarios, real-time performance metrics are fed into the container orchestration layer (Kubernetes, Docker Swarm or Mesos), which allows the application to be scaled at the individual microservices tier by simply adding more containers (scale-out).
+In these scenarios, real-time performance metrics are fed into the container orchestration layer (e.g. Kubernetes or Docker Swarm) which allows the application to be scaled at the individual microservices tier by simply adding more containers (scale-out).
 This increases the capacity at the microservice tier automatically as soon as the monitoring tool identifies performance degradation.

 Once the performance is back within acceptable service limits, the orchestration layer begins scaling back by terminating the additional containers deployed during the scale-out.